01. History of Asbestos Use

 The company continues to see lawsuits around the world for a number of asbestos diagnoses.
 In 2018, a Michigan man sued Foseco seeking at least $50,000 in compensatory damages.
 James T. Binion alleges he developed asbestos-related lung cancer after working with products manufactured, installed or sold by Foseco Inc., Brand Insulations Inc. and Eaton Corp, among others.

 Despite the ongoing litigation, the company continues to grow and pay the victim claims from their own funds.
+If you believe you or a loved one is entitled to compensation, learn how a mesothelioma lawyer can help.

 Many asbestos companies are forced to file for bankruptcy and set up an asbestos trust fund as a result of the high cost associated with asbestos litigation.
 However, Foseco Inc. has been paying asbestos victims out of pocket, without necessitating bankruptcy filing or the formation of a trust fund.
 By the mid-2000s, Foseco had paid more than $13 million to asbestos victims.